Tropical forests are our greatest natural ally in the fight against climate change, yet in many places they are more valuable dead than alive.

 Driving emissions reductions in Peru

 Despite its protected status, Peru’s Alto Mayo Protected Forest — an area of Amazonian forest twice the size of New York City — had some of the country's highest deforestation rates.
 To halt this cycle, Conservation International worked with partners — including local communities, corporations and Peru's government — to develop a REDD+ program.
-Now, 70 percent of the community in the Alto Mayo basin benefits directly from the initiative; since 2008, the program has generated more than 6.2 million tons of emissions reductions — the equivalent of taking nearly 150,000 cars off the road each year.
+Now, 70 percent of the community in the Alto Mayo basin benefits directly from the initiative; since 2008, the program has generated more than 8.4 million metric tons of emissions reductions — the equivalent of taking nearly 150,000 cars off the road each year.

 Trading forest credits in California